milesj/optimal/website/docs/schemas.md

 ## Function

-The `func(default?: Function | null)` predicate verifies a value is a function.
+The `func(default?: Function | null)` schema verifies a value is a function.
 Defaults to `null` but can be customized with the 1st argument.

 ```ts
 optimal(